 How an Interview Coach Can Help Your Job Search

-Interviewing for a job can be challenging, especially if you don't tend to switch jobs much or haven't otherwise had a lot of interview practice.
-If you're interviewing for a position that's a big step up from your current job, or at a highly competitive company where the interview process involves different rounds or a panel of interviewers, what can you do to slant the odds in your favor and make sure the interview process isn't completely scary and nerve-wracking?
+Interviewing for a job can be nerve-wracking, especially if you don't switch jobs often or haven't otherwise had a lot of practice.
+If you're interviewing for a position that's a big step up from your current job, or at a highly competitive company with multiple interview rounds or a panel of interviewers, you might feel lost.
+What can you do to slant the odds in your favor and make sure the interview process isn't completely overwhelming?

-Should you work with an interview coach?
+Should you hire an interview coach?
 And if so, how will you find one?
-Get information on exactly what will take place during the coaching sessions and see if this service makes sense for you.
+Learn more about the process to decide if this service makes sense for you.

 Why Interview Coaching?

-Interview coaching can help increase your chances of getting a job for a number of reasons.
-Coaching gives you experience answering many different interview questions and interacting with potential employers.
-Coaches can provide you with valuable feedback that will help you improve your responses during interviews.
+Interview coaching can increase your chances of getting a job for many reasons.
+Coaching gives you experience answering many different interview questions and pretending to interact with potential employers.
+Your coach can provide you with valuable feedback that will help you improve your responses during interviews.

 The more you practice with a coach, the more confident you will be.
 A coach can give you the tools to feel confident and self-assured going into any interview.

-You may find an interview coach particularly helpful if:
+You may find an interview coach particularly useful if:

-- You get interviews but not offers.
-An interview coach may be able to reveal what's going wrong.
+- You get interviews but no offers: An interview coach may be able to reveal what's going wrong.
 Perhaps you're failing to trumpet your accomplishments or to show off the correct skills.

-- It's been years since the last time you interviewed, because a coach can help you rehearse and re-discover those skills you haven't used for some time.
+- It's been years since your last interview: A coach can help you rehearse and rediscover those skills you haven't used for some time.

-- You've got an interview lined up with your dream job.
-Want to feel extra-confident during your interview for your dream position?
-Targeted practice with a coach may be helpful.
+- You've got an interview lined up for your dream job: Want to feel extra-confident during your interview for your dream position?
+You may need targeted practice with a coach to gain an edge.